aappleton8/OpPermissions/README.md

  - /opset config reload - Reload the config file
  - /opset config save - Save the config file
  - /opset config set opscanop <default|op|permission|no> - Set whether ops can use the */op* command
- - /opset config set allowrequests <true|false> - Set whether players can use the */oprequest* command
+ - /opset config set allowrequests <op|permission|no> - Set whether players can use the */oprequest* command
+ - /opset config set useuuids <true|false> - Set whether the plugin should use usernames or UUIDs
+ - /opset config set updateonplayerjoins <true|false> - Specify if the plugin should check user information each time the user joins
  - /opset list - List the list
  - /opset check <playername> - Check if someone is on the list
  - /oplist - List all the ops on the server, depending on the given permissions